 Dr. Ralph Ford, chancellor of Penn State Erie, The Behrend College, has more than 25 years of leadership experience in higher education and industry.

-As Penn State Behrend’s chief academic and administrative officer, Dr. Ford has responsibility for all teaching, research, and outreach programs and activities of the college as well as overall campus operations, including strategic planning, human resources, enrollment management, fundraising, marketing, alumni and community relations, and intercollegiate athletics.
+As Penn State Behrend’s chief academic and administrative officer, Dr. Ford has responsibility for all teaching, research, and outreach programs and activities of the college as well as overall campus operations, including planning, human resources, enrollment management, fundraising, strategic communications, development and alumni relations, and intercollegiate athletics.

 In 2013, while still director of the School of Engineering, Dr. Ford assumed additional duties as associate dean for industry and external relations for the college.
 In this role, he coordinated the college’s open-laboratory model of industry-academic collaboration, which matches students and faculty members with private-sector partners for experiential student learning, applied research, and advanced product development.
 He also oversaw the college's strategic partnership with Knowledge Park, now home to 20 companies employing more than 500 people, including numerous graduates and student interns of the college.

-Dr. Ford was named chancellor of Penn State Behrend on January 7, 2016.
-He had served as interim chancellor since July 1, 2015.
+Dr. Ford was named chancellor of Penn State Behrend in January 2016, having served as interim chancellor since July 2015.

 Dr. Ford is the author of more than 40 publications, including the book, Design for Electrical and Computer Engineers (McGraw Hill).
 In 2005, he was a Fulbright Scholar to Brno University of Technology in the Czech Republic.
 He is a past vice president and past member of the board of directors of the Institute of Electrical and Electronics Engineers, the largest technical professional society in the world.